timescale/pgai/docs/vectorizer-worker.md

-# Run vectorizers in a self-hosted database using pgai vectorizer worker
+# Run vectorizers using pgai vectorizer worker

 When you install pgai on Timescale Cloud or another cloud installation, you use scheduling to control the times when vectorizers are run.
 A scheduled job detects whether work is to be done for the